Wimboro/gmail-wa/README.md

 - To add another notification channel, create a new service in `src/services/` and wire it into `emailProcessor.js`.
 - Follow ES module imports, prefer async/await, and wrap external calls in `try/catch` with informative logging.

-## Migration Guide
-Coming from the original Python implementation?
-Review [MIGRATION.md](MIGRATION.md) for a side-by-side comparison, configuration mapping, and step-by-step migration tips.
+## Security & Compliance
+- Never commit `credentials.json`, `sa-credentials.json`, `.env`, or `token_*.json`.
+They are ignored by Git, but double-check before opening pull requests.
+- Rotate OAuth tokens and API keys periodically; revoke and recreate them immediately if the files leak.
+- Limit spreadsheet access to the service account email and monitor WAHA usage from a secured host.
+- Treat processed transaction data as sensitive—enable disk encryption, restrict file permissions, and follow local privacy regulations.

-## Support & Security
+## Support
 1. Revisit this README and the troubleshooting section.
 2. Inspect the console log output for precise failure reasons.
-3. Double-check credentials, tokens, and WAHA connectivity.
+3. Double-check credentials, tokens, environment variables, and WAHA connectivity.

-This application handles personal financial information.
-Keep credentials secure, restrict access to generated tokens, and comply with applicable data-protection regulations.
+## License
+Released under the [MIT License](LICENSE).
+Contributions are welcome via pull requests—please include tests for new behaviours where possible.